aleksmitov/examples/titanic-sql-features/README.md

 │   │   ├── title.sql				# Title of the passenger
 │   │   └── dataset.yaml				# Declares the metadata of the features above
 │   └── titanic_data
-│       └── dataset.yaml				# Declares where our source `titanic` dataset is
+│       └── dataset.yaml				# Declares where our source `titanic-sql` dataset is
 ├── models
 │   └── survival_model
 │       ├── model.yaml				# Training directives of our model